-• Potential for Surface Runoff to Occur
+Potential for Surface Runoff to Occur

 The soil types present in the watershed area and the associated soil properties have a direct influence on the potential for surface runoff to occur.
 As infiltration rate of soil increases, (more precipitation soaking in rather than running off) the contaminant load associated with the reduced runoff should decrease.
-Table 3 provides a summary of the associated soil groups.
+However, since the WSDA for this intake is mostly beyond the state boundary, soil association information is limited to a small portion of Hancock County (Table 3).

-Table 3: Summary of Soil Associations in the WSDA
+Table 3: Summary of Soil Associations in Hancock County near Intake